lady-bluecopper/HypED/README.md

 The input file must be a space separated list of integers, where each integer represents a vertex and each line represents a hyperedge in the hypergraph.
 The algorithm assumes that the file does not contain duplicate hyperedges.
 The script *run.sh* assumes that the file extension is *.hg*.
+The folder *datasets* includes all the datasets used in our experimental evaluation.

 ## Usage